While She Was Out: Plot

 Della runs through the buildings under construction to hide, as they search for her.
 After some time, the thugs corner and threaten her by name, as they had found her driver's license in her purse in her car.
 As they have her open the toolbox, she hits Chuckie with a crescent wrench, and escapes again into some nearby woods.
 In the process of chasing her, Tomás accidentally steps on Huey, who falls through a construction site and dies from a broken neck.

 After some hide-and-seek in the woods, Della beats and finally kills Tomás with a lug wrench.
 She flees through a creek, pursued by Chuckie and Vingh.
 Della sneaks up on Vingh, kills him with a screwdriver, and hides behind a fallen tree.
 Chuckie tries to persuade Della to give up; he talks about her kids, saying that he is going to pay them a visit.
 He tells her what he thinks of her, that she lives a boring life she doesn't want, mistreated by her husband.
 He finds her, touches her, and teases her face.
 She holds his hand, pulls him down toward her, and kisses him.
 He draws his weapon as they engage in foreplay, during which she distracts him.
-She ignites a road flare and blinds him, takes his gun and shoots him.
+She ignites a road flare and blinds him, takes his gun and shoots him dead.